 *Below is an example of the signal from a CT above and below the designated voltage-threshold.
 Note that the machine is considered idle when the signal drops below the threshold.

 Pictured below is an example of an Adapter Script using a CT to determine utilization.
-The positive (+) terminal of the CT is connected to AIN0 (pin: 0), and the voltage threshold is set to 1.5 volts:
+The positive (+) terminal of the CT is connected to AIN0, and the negative (-) terminal of the CT is connected to GND:

 Have questions?
 Reach out to your Customer Success Manager or email firstname.lastname@example.org.